Marathi-Konkani languages

-The Marathi-Konkani languages are the mainland Southern Indic languages, spoken in Maharashtra and the Konkan region of India.
+The Marathi—Konkani languages are the mainland Southern Indo-Aryan languages, spoken in Maharashtra and the Konkan region of India.
+The other branch of Southern Indo-Aryan languages is called Insular Indic languages, which are spoken in Insular South Asia (predominantly the island countries, Sri Lanka and Maldives).

 Languages

-The languages are: Marathi, Konkani, Phudagi, Kadodi (Samvedi), Katkari, Varli and Andh.
+The languages are: Marathi, Konkani, Phudagi, Kadodi (Samavedi), Katkari, Varli and Andh.

 Several of the Marathi-Konkani languages have been variously claimed to be dialects of both Marathi and Konkani.

 Maharashtrian Konkani

 A collection of dialects of Marathi-Konkani languages spoken in the Konkan region is referred to as Maharashtrian Konkani.
 It is often mistakenly extended to cover Goan Konkani which is an independent language.
 George Abraham Grierson has referred to this dialect as the Konkan Standard of Marathi in order to differentiate it from Konkani language.

-The sub-dialects of Konkani gradually merge from standard Marathi into Goan Konkani from north to south Konkan.
-The various sub dialects are: Parabhi, Koli, Kiristanv, Kunbi, Agari, Dhangari, Thakri, Karadhi, and Maoli.
-These sub-dialects are together considered by the ISO to be a separate language and is assigned the ISO 639-3 code knn.
+The sub dialects of Konkani gradually merge from standard Marathi into Goan Konkani from North to South Konkan.
+The various sub dialects are: Parabhi, Koli, Kiristanva, Kunbi, Agari, Dhangari, Thakri, Karadhi and Maoli.
+These sub dialects are together considered by the ISO to be a separate language and is assigned the ISO 639-3 code knn.